Our mission: To enhance people’s quality of life and independence by providing a range of health and community services.

 - Cooperating with other relevant organisations in the provision of community support services

-SCS cannot exist without the dedicated contribution of its 200 volunteers who work locally to support the vulnerable by connecting the elderly, the frail and people with disability to the community.
+SCS could not exist without the dedicated contribution of its hundreds of volunteers who work locally to support people by connecting the elderly, the frail and people with disability to the wider community.

 Clients can be referred to SCS through My Aged Care, local hospitals, doctors, other service providers, family or themselves.